Custer's Revenge: Gameplay

 Custer's Revenge is an action video game in which the player controls a mostly nude General Custer, who must advance through the playing field and avoid arrows to rape the fully nude Native American woman Revenge, who is tied to a pole on the other side.
 The game consists of four numbered modes of play; modes 1 and 3 are single-player campaigns, while modes 2 and 4 are hotseat multiplayer modes.
 In modes 1 and 2, the player(s) must only avoid arrows, while in modes 3 and 4, cacti that appear and disappear at random intervals are added as obstacles.
 Custer can move left or right if the joystick is moved in those directions, while shifting the joystick up or down will cause Custer to stop.

 Custer begins the game with three lives, which are represented by small cacti on a black stripe at the bottom of the screen.
 If an arrow touches Custer's hat or if Custer comes into contact with a cactus, he loses a life to the tune of "Taps".
 It is possible for Custer to stand in between two arrows and not get hit.
 If Custer successfully reaches Revenge, the player must repeatedly press the fire button for Custer to rape her, which occurs to the "Charge" fanfare.
 Each penetration awards one point, and the player earns an extra life for every 50 points.
 The player(s) can accumulate no more than six lives at any given time.
 For every 50 points scored, Custer returns to his original position on the field, and the speed of the arrows increases.
 The arrow speed can also be increased by flipping the difficulty switch on the Atari console.

 Development and release

-Custer's Revenge was developed as part of the "Swedish Erotica" series to capitalize on the lack of pornography available in the medium of video games.
+The design of Custer's Revenge was led by Joel Martin, co-founder of American Multiple Industries (operating as Mystique), who served as the primary creator and designer of the game.
+It was developed as part of the "Swedish Erotica" series to capitalize on the lack of pornography available in the medium of video games.
 The development was deliberately sloppy and rushed because quality did not matter—they only needed a product on store shelves.
 The overtly racist and sexist themes were chosen to maximize outrage and generate free publicity.

 Custer's Revenge quickly gained notoriety upon its release.
 Sold in a sealed package labeled "NOT FOR SALE TO MINORS" and selling for $49.95, it acknowledged that children might nonetheless see the game.
 The game's literature stated "if the kids catch you and should ask, tell them Custer and the maiden are just dancing."
 The makers elected to preview the game for women's and Native American groups, an act that many thought was a publicity stunt.